oadultradeepfield/olympliance-backend/README.md

 ### 1.1 Description

 **Olympliance (Olympiad + Alliance)** is a web forum created for high school students to discuss Science Olympiad problems as they prepare for higher-level competitions.
 This project was developed as part of the CVWO Assignment AY2024/25 for the School of Computing, National University of Singapore (NUS).
 For more details, please visit this [link](https://www.comp.nus.edu.sg/~vwo/).
+Feel free to also visit the [frontend repo](https://github.com/oadultradeepfield/olympliance-frontend) for the full context.

 - **Author**: Phanuphat Srisukhawasu
 - **Matriculation Number**: A0311151B